-The Company has prepared its consolidated financial statements in accordance with generally accepted accounting principles in the United States ("GAAP").
-The amounts are presented in United States ("U.S.") dollars ("\$") rounded to the nearest thousand, unless otherwise stated.
+The Company has prepared the accompanying consolidated financial statements in accordance with generally accepted accounting principles in the United States of America ("GAAP").
+The amounts are presented in United States dollar ("\$") rounded to the nearest tenth of a million, unless otherwise stated.